(This page not dependent on operating system)

 4) Programs: Adobe Acrobat Reader and Winamp mentioned above are programs that can be downloaded for free.
 Many free programs are available for just about any purpose you can think of.
 There are programs to replaces Microsoft Office.
 See the discussion below on games for additional instructions on full programs.

 5) Updates: Most software programs today allow for downloading an update.
 Often they will pop up a window and tell you an update is available and ask if you want to download it.
-Windows 98, Me and XP include an automatic update feature to check the web for updates to the program.
+All Windows versions include an automatic update feature to check the web for updates to the program.
 This keeps you up to date with bug fixes and improvements to the program.
-Microsoft has advised that the support for 98 will end sometime in 2003.
+Older Windows programs are no longer updated when support has stopped.
+As of 2016, Windows 7, 8 and 10 are still current.

-I personally use www.antivirus.com and use their free on line virus checker.
+I personally use www.antivirus.com and use their free on line virus checker called HouseCall.
 That way you know you are using the latest information.
 I believe Symantec and Mcafee have on line checkers also but at last check a subsciption price was required. www.grisift.com offers a free version of AVG with free automatic updates.

 Most updates install automatically after downloading, so not much user intervention is needed.

 6) Drivers: These are files that are used to make various equipment work in Windows.
 It is like a language interpreter that converts instructions in one language into a language that can be understood by another party.
-Much of the equipment that we use today, such as Modems, CD's Printers, Scanners, Cameras and the like are supplied with a driver on a CD.
+Much of the equipment that we use today, such as Modems, CD's Printers, Scanners, Cameras and the like are supplied with a driver on a CD or ask you to get it on line.
+There are vaious free and pay programs that promise to keep your drivers updated.
+I use the free version from IOBit.com called DriverBooster

 As an example, if you have an HP printer, check www.hp.com for an update for the specific model.
 Since HP makes a lot of equipment, it may take a little browsing to find the driver you need.
 Most sites have a search feature or a download section to start in.
 This works if you have Canon, Epson, Umax or Lexmark products.

 These downloads do not normally install automatically.
 Be absolutely sure you get the correct file for your model.
 Installing the wrong file may disable the device and be difficult to uninstall.
-I remind you here to install Go Back before doing any of this.
-Click here to see notes about installing in XP.
+Be sure you have good backups of your data and create a restore file before proceeding.

 Name the new folder My Downloads.
 Then double click My Downloads and click Create New Folder again.
 Name the new sub-folder by the manufacturer.
 Example: C:\My Downloads\HP would hold drivers for HP. last step is to double click the new folder to make it the location in which to download the file.
 Compete the operation by clicking OK or Save.